 - use headings for the major sections of your essay

 - align text to the left; do not use full justification

 - use single column format unless otherwise instructed

 At the end of your essay:

 Illustrations may be placed in your text, or at the end of the text.
 Use illustrations only when they add substantively to the analysis.
 Do not use images solely for decorative purposes.
 All illustrations must have an accompanying picture caption, titled Figure 1, Figure 2, etc., referred to in the text in parentheses, e.g. “(see Figure 1)”.
-The caption should indicate, where known, the author of the image, the title in italics, the date, the medium, and the location.
+The caption should indicate, where known, the creator of the image, the title in italics, the date, the medium of the original, and the location where the original is located.
 For example,